joshbruce/fourth-earth-raw/public/content.md

 Character A wants to climb a tree with a difficulty 3 (see "Difficulty" section).

 If the player spends 3 life battery points, the difficulty would become 0; immediate success (see "Life batteries" section).
-However, the player only spends 1 point making the difficulty 2.
+However, the player only spends 1 making the difficulty 2.

 Because the difficulty is greater than 0 after reduction, a dice pool is rolled.
 There is always 1 die available (see "Dice pool" section).
 Character A has 1 rank in climbing, which adds another die to the pool (see "Ranks" section).
 The player rolls [.2d4](two four-sided dice).

 If the character succeeds in climbing the tree, they end up in the tree; if they fail, they stay on the ground (see "Difficulty" section).
-In either case, the action is resolved.
+Either way, the action is resolved.

 How about attacking a rat?
 The calculated difficulty for hitting the rat is 3; everything is the same as the tree climb.

 If the character succeeds, the rat is hit; if they fail, the rat is missed.

-To remain simple, rules-light, and minimize context switching, Fourth Earth RAW strives to use this same mechanic for all interactions characters have with the setting and other characters.
+To remain simple, rules-light, and minimize context switching, Fourth Earth RAW strives to use this same mechanic for all opposed interactions characters have with the setting and other characters.

 ### Difficulty